 On top of that they may charge you an “overseas transaction fee” because, well, they can.
 That’s just another bank tax.
 Since the consumer commissions in several countries made “overseas transaction fees” against the law, most banks simply sneak it in with an even worse foreign currency conversion rate.

-Either way, they get you, and you end up paying a lot more than original IDR4,000,000 bill.
+Either way, they get you, and you end up paying a lot more than the original IDR4,000,000 bill.

 I cannot thank you enough for this tip